treeverse/lakeFS/docs/reference/upgrade.md

 **Note:** with lakeFS < 0.30.0, you should first upgrade to 0.30.0 following this guide.
 Then, proceed to upgrade to the newest version.
 {: .note .pb-3 }

-Starting version 0.30.0, lakeFS handles your committed metadata in a [new way](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){: target="_blank" }, which is more robust and has better performance.
+Starting version 0.30.0, lakeFS handles your committed metadata in a [new way](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){: target="_blank" .button-clickable}, which is more robust and has better performance.
 To move your existing data, you will need to run the following upgrade commands.

 Verify lakeFS version == 0.30.0 (can skip if using Docker)